 These systems were designed to support approved community plans.
+Ansnorveldt, Mount Albert and Schomberg drinking water systems have sufficient capacity to meet the approved community plans.

-A Class Environmental Assessment is currently underway to provide additional capacity in the Ballantrae water system through the revision of its Permit to Take Water.
+The Water for Ballantrae - Long-term Water Supply Schedule B Class Environmental Assessment currently underway will provide additional capacity in the Ballantrae water system through the revision of its Permit to Take Water.

-The Nobleton water system requires additional capacity to service the planned community expansion to about 9.500 people.
+The Nobleton water system requires additional capacity to service the planned community expansion to about 9,500 people.